Computer Science, B.S. to Computer Science, M.S. Accelerated Program

 Contact the graduate coordinator for more details.

-Non-Course Requirements
+Program Requirements

+Students must maintain a cumulative GPA of at least 3.00 and a GPA of at least 3.00 in their computer science coursework.
 Students who drop below that GPA while in the accelerated program will be placed on a one-semester probationary period before being dismissed from the accelerated program.
+Only grades of B or better in the graduate courses taken while an undergraduate can be applied to the master's degree.

-Courses and milestones designated as critical (marked with !) must be completed in the semester listed to ensure a timely graduation.
-Transfer credit may change the roadmap.
+• Courses/Milestones marked with an “!” are critical and must be completed in the semester listed in the Roadmap to ensure a timely graduation.

 Plan of Study Grid